 A majority of Americans are on drugs.
 According to a Mayo Clinic report in 2013, at least 70% of Americans are on some kind of prescription drug.
 Prescription drug use continues to rise dramatically over the past few decades.
 Over 3.9 billion prescriptions were filled at American pharmacies in 2013, according to the Kaiser Family Foundation.
 Not only is America experiencing an overprescription epidemic, there’s also a prescription abuse epidemic.
 The National Institutes of Health says, as of 2011, 52 million over the age of 12 have used a prescription that was not prescribed to them.
 Prescription drugs now kill more people than heroin and cocaine combined as of 2012, according to the Pew Health Group.

-Doctors are putting people on too many unnecessary drugs – a result of a firm, unethical, and sometimes illegal, push from pharmaceutical marketing campaigns.
-Have you ever noticed the ever-increasing drug commercials that advertise a pill for everything you have?
+Many doctors are putting people on too many unnecessary drugs – a result of a firm, unethical, and sometimes illegal push from pharmaceutical marketing campaigns.
+Have you ever noticed the ever-increasing drug commercials that advertise a pill for everything?
 There’s an excellent example of how this might happen to the typical patient in a recent Washington Post article.
-You might be talking to your doctor about stomach pain when you’re asked about sleeping habits.
-Maybe you answer that you have some trouble sleeping.
-The doctor suddenly says, “there’s a pill for that too.”
+You’re exposed to a lot of drug advertisements and doctors are bombarded with gifts and influenced to provide certain drugs at clinics (including samples for patients).
+You might go in for one thing, but because of the marketing, a “new” drug is suggested.
 Before you know it, you leave with multiple prescriptions.
-Rest assure that they each have side effects that were probably not discussed.
+Rest assure, they each have side effects that were probably not discussed, at least in up-front detail.
 You might find out the hard way, if you’re not informed.

 They Want You on Drugs